JuliaAI/Imbalance.jl/paper.md

 # Imbalance.jl

 In this work, we present, `Imbalance.jl`, a software toolbox implemented in the Julia programming language that offers over 10 well-established techniques that help address the class imbalance issue.
 Additionally, we present a companion package, `MLJBalancing.jl`, which: (i)  facilitates the inclusion of resampling methods in pipelines with classification models via the `BalancedModel` construct;  and (ii) implements a general version of the EasyEnsemble algorithm presented in [@Liu:2009].
-The set of resampling techniques implemented in `Imbalance.jl` and `MLJBalancing.jl` are shown in the table below.
-Note that although no combination resampling techniques are explicitly presented, they are easy to form using the `BalancedModel` wrapper found in `MLJBalancing.jl`.

 The toolbox offers a pure functional interface for each method implemented.
 For example, `SMOTE` can be used in the following fashion: